Annotate, Analyze, Interpret and Visualize

 In CATMA you can work the way, which best fits your research question: qualitative or quantitative, bottom-up and exploratory, or descriptive and taxonomy-guided, individually or in a team—you choose.

 CATMA knows no dogma, is available for free and runs in your browser.

 CATMA 6 is project-centred.
-You can upload your own corpus, share it with your team and work collaboratively with it.
-You work in more than one project with different team members?
+You can upload your own corpus, share it with your team and work on it collaboratively.
+You work in more than one project, with different team members each?
 In CATMA you can handle as many projects as you like.

 In CATMA you can develop your own tagsets.
 Whether you like to work taxonomy-based or create your categories on the fly, CATMA will support you.
 Thus you can freely develop your own text interpretations or work with predefined theoretic models.

-Annotation ist fundamental to all humanist research.
+Annotation is fundamental to all humanities research.
 With CATMA you can annotate your texts in an undogmatic way.
-Multiple, overlapping, short, extensive: CATMA-annotations can be everything!
+Multiple, overlapping, short, extensive: CATMA annotations can be everything!

 What CATMA Users Say

 What I like about CATMA the most is that it

 helps you to see and understand how a text really works underneath its surface.
 It helps not only to confirm or refute a certain „feeling“ you had when just reading a text but also to refine your general understanding of a theory.